Fender Serial Number Lookup

 Prefix Significance:

-• V: Vintage Reissue / American Vintage family; not strictly year-coded.
+• V: Vintage Reissue/American Vintage; not strictly year-coded.

 • LE (+ 6 digits): Blonde Jaguar with gold hardware (1994 promo set).